beyond88/seo-crawl/Explanation.md

-# Problem to be Solved

-The problem at hand is to develop a PHP app or WordPress plugin that assists website administrators in improving their SEO rankings.
-The administrator should be able to visualize how their web pages are linked to the home page, allowing them to manually identify areas for SEO optimization.

-# Technical Specification

-To solve the problem, I will create a WordPress plugin with the following key components and functionalities:

-Backend Admin Page:

-Develop a back-end admin page or settings page for WordPress, providing a login mechanism for the admin.
-Implement a crawl trigger functionality for the admin to manually initiate a crawl and view the results.

-## Crawl Functionality:

-- Set up a scheduled task to run the crawl every hour, while also allowing the admin to trigger an immediate crawl.
-- During each crawl:
-- Delete previous crawl results if any exist.
-- Remove the existing sitemap.html file if it is present.
-- Start the crawl from the website's root URL (home page).
-- Extract and store all internal hyperlinks temporarily in a database.
-- Display the crawl results on the admin page.
-- Save the home page's .php file as a .html file.
-- Generate a sitemap.html file to present the results in a sitemap-like structure.

-## Viewing and Error Handling:
+As a developer, my approach to solving this problem would involve the following steps:

+<strong>Understanding the Requirements:</strong> I would carefully read and comprehend the provided requirements, ensuring a clear understanding of the desired outcome and user story.

+<strong>Choosing the Technology:</strong> Based on the requirements, I would consider whether to build a standalone PHP application or a WordPress plugin.
+If WordPress is preferred or already in use, I would leverage its framework and create a settings page for the plugin.

+<strong>Planning the Architecture:</strong> I would plan the overall architecture of the application or plugin, identifying the key components and their interactions.
+This would involve defining the necessary backend admin page, crawl functionality, viewing capabilities, error handling, and front-end integration.

+<strong>Backend Implementation:</strong> I would start by developing the backend admin page or settings page.
+This would include creating the necessary user authentication mechanism to ensure only administrators can access the functionality.
+I would also design the interface for triggering crawls and viewing the results.

+<strong>Crawl Functionality:</strong> To implement the crawl functionality, I would set up scheduled tasks using a suitable method (e.g., cron jobs or WordPress scheduled events) to trigger the crawl every hour.
+Additionally, I would provide an option for the admin to manually trigger an immediate crawl.
+During each crawl, I would handle tasks such as deleting previous crawl results, extracting internal hyperlinks, storing results temporarily in the database, and generating the sitemap.html file.

-Enable the admin to request and view the stored crawl results on the admin page.
+<strong>Viewing and Error Handling:</strong> I would implement the functionality to allow the admin to request and view the stored crawl results on the admin page.
+If any errors occur during the crawling process, I would display error notices to inform the admin of the issues and provide guidance on how to proceed.
-Implement an error notification mechanism to display error messages if any issues occur during the crawling process.

-## Front-End Functionality:

-Allow visitors to access and view the generated sitemap.html page on the front-end.
+<strong>Front-End Integration:</strong> On the front-end, I would enable visitors to access and view the generated sitemap.html page.
+This would involve ensuring the necessary routing and serving of the HTML file, making it easily accessible for SEO analysis.

-#Technical Decisions and Rationale

-## Backend Framework:

-I will use WordPress, depending on the requirements and preferences.
-I will leverage its existing infrastructure and utilize a settings page for the admin.

-## Database:

-I will use MySQL as the database to store the temporary crawl results.
-This choice ensures data persistence and allows for efficient retrieval and display on the admin page.

-## Crawling Strategy:

-To simplify the implementation, I will limit the crawl to the home webpage rather than recursively crawling through all internal hyperlinks.
-This decision reduces complexity and focuses on the specific goal of analyzing the home page's link structure for SEO improvement.

-## Error Handling:

-I will implement an error notification system to inform the admin of any errors encountered during the crawl process.
-This approach improves the user experience and provides guidance on how to address the issues.
+<strong>Testing and Quality Assurance:</strong> Throughout the development process, I would perform rigorous testing to ensure the code functions as expected.
+This would involve both manual testing, simulating various scenarios, and automated testing using unit and integration tests.
+I would also consider utilizing tools like phpcs for code inspection and integrate the project with Travis CI for continuous integration.

+<strong>Documentation and Deployment:</strong> Finally, I would thoroughly document the codebase, providing clear instructions for installation, configuration, and usage.
+Once everything is well-tested and documented, I would prepare the application or plugin for deployment, adhering to best practices and considering any specific requirements for packaging and distribution.

+By following this approach, I would ensure a systematic and structured development process, addressing the problem step-by-step while considering technical decisions, best practices, and the desired outcome outlined in the user story.